Scroll to content

 A named water bottle for classroom use.
 This is additional to a lunchtime drink if your child is bringing a packed lunch from home.

-A warm waterproof jacket as our learning environment includes being outside in all weathers.
+A waterproof jacket as our learning environment includes being outside in all weathers.

 A named warm hat or sun hat, as appropriate.